digitalideation/prompt_h2501/notes/artistic_telephone.md

    - 🎨 _Best Stylistic Leap_
    - 📖 _Strongest Narrative Continuity_

-## 🧩 Notes for the Instructor
+## 🧩 Notes

-- Assign one assistant or volunteer to monitor timing and file naming.
+- One assistant or volunteer to monitor timing and file naming.
-- Encourage students to observe _not just what changed_, but _why_ — what wording likely caused the shift.
+- Observe _not just what changed_, but _why_ — what wording likely caused the shift.
-- Remind them that **ambiguity breeds creativity** — misinterpretation is part of the design.
+- **Ambiguity breeds creativity** — misinterpretation is part of the design.

-### ✅ Outcome

-Students experience:

-- The dynamics of visual interpretation drift.
-- The importance of clarity and specificity in prompts.
-- How style, composition, and mood evolve through iterative re-prompting.